VictorBobrovskiy/Let-s-Go/README.md

 Let's Go!

+My first pet project.
 A RESTful multi-module web-service for posting and sharing events and find companions to participate in them.

 The application serves as an event listing platform where users can propose events and gather participants.